vasudev-sharma/Expand_AI-Assignment/README.md

 4. Add and commit your changes (`git commit -am 'message'`).
 5. Push the branch (`git push origin your-feature`).
 6. Create a new Pull Request.

+## TODO
+- [ ] Play with the hyperparameters of the MixMatch algorithm
+- [ ] Experiment with differnt baseline models.
+Eg..
+DenseNets, EfficientNets, etc...